ORIGINS: Salat Olivye (салат Оливье), also called Russian salad, sometimes known simply as Olivie, first appeared in Moscow, Russia in the 1860’s.

 - 1 small carrot, diced 50 g

-- 3 tbsp vegan mayonnaise 40 g; see Notes for homemade recipe
+- 3 tbsp vegan mayonnaise 40 g; see Note 1 for homemade recipe

-- Boil or steam the potatoes, peas, and carrots, until tender.
-I throw them all into an Instant Pot steamer basket with a cup of cold water and cook at high pressure for 1 minute, quick release.
+- Boil the diced potatoes, peas, and carrots until tender, around 5 minutes on the stovetop.
+(Or throw them all into an Instant Pot steamer basket with a cup of cold water and use the Steam setting at High Pressure for 1 minute, quick release.)

 - Mix all the ingredients together, chill until cold, then enjoy.